mhaack/mh-site/src/posts/2022-02-06-mias-dino-facts.md

 ## Some technical details

 The website was built with [Eleventy](https://www.11ty.dev/), just like my own blog here.
 Since I'm not a web design professional, I just looked through the list of [Eleventy starters](https://www.11ty.dev/docs/starter/) with Mia.
 There we found [My Online Cookbook](https://myonlinecookbook.xyz/), created by [Maël Brunet](https://www.maelbrunet.com/).
-Actually, as the name suggests, it is made for online cookbooks.
+Actually, as the name suggests, it is made for online cookbooks and recipes.
 Mia liked it and so we repurposed it a bit.

 The starter template was already prepared to work with [Netlify CMS](https://www.netlifycms.org/) - a simple CMS UI built on top of markdown files in a Git repository.
-I didn't want my daughter messing around with Markdown files.
+This was super helpful for us.
+I didn't want my daughter learning and playing around with Markdown files.
 A mini CMS is exactly the right thing here.
 She was able to start and enter dino content while I was still working on the website.
+Meanwhile, after getting used to the editor, markdown is no longer a problem either.
+I've observed her every now and then she switches from rich text editor to markdown to type in her dinosaur descriptions.

 On the technical side of things, the template was built around [SASS](https://sass-lang.com/) for CSS processing and [Alpine.JS](https://alpinejs.dev/) for interactions, such as search, on the website.
 This was a good foundation for the world map I added using the [DataMaps](http://datamaps.github.io/) library.